2026 Membership – Opens 1st November

 Responsibilities

 Suffolk Open Studios is an organisation in which you really do get out what you put in.
-Members are welcomed as part of an active community, which can bring its own benefits, including connecting with like-minded individuals with whom they can share ideas and possibly develop collaborations.
-You may even find an SOS member in your area who is happy to share a studio with you in the future.
-If you put yourself forward, get involved, take part, join in and contribute we are certain you will find the experience extremely rewarding.
+We do not have a secret formula for selling art, but we do have an active community of artists who network, share knowledge, support each other and quite often collaborate on projects or exhibitions.
+You may even find an SOS member in your area who is happy to share a studio with you or share an exhibition with you in the future.
+If you put yourself forward, get involved, take part, join in and contribute we are certain you will find the experience rewarding.
+If you like, you could always join the the SOS Committee, you do not need to be a long-time member or have any special skills – your input and energy are all we ask for.

 As mentioned above, there is no selection for Suffolk Open Studios.
 All who apply are accepted, as long as they meet the eligibility criteria.
-Even so, the standard of work has remained consistently high, with visitors to our exhibitions commenting that they cannot believe the shows are not ‘juried’.
+Even so, the standard of work has remained consistently high, with visitors to our Members’ Group Exhibitions regularly commenting that they cannot believe the shows are not ‘juried’.

-On 1st November 2025, a link will appear at the top of this page which will take you to the online application form – this is for NEW MEMBERS only – existing members should follow the link in their renewal email.
+On 1st November, a link will appear at the top of this page which will take you to the online application form – this is for NEW MEMBERS only – existing members should follow the link in their renewal email.
 It is quite a long form, but that is because the data it collects will be used to create your Profile page or ‘Listing’ on this site, the printed Artist Directory and the mobile App.
 You may decide to answer only the required questions when first signing up, then once accepted and your membership is active, you can log in to this website using the link at the bottom of the page (yellow footer section MEMBER LOGIN/OUT), edit your profile and upload your images.
-IMPORTANT – all information must be complete and at least one image uploaded by midnight on Sunday 8th February 2026.
+IMPORTANT – all information must be complete and at least one image uploaded by midnight on the second Sunday in February as there is a very quick turnaround to get the SOS Art Directory prepared, proofed, printed and delivered by April.

 Click HERE for more information on completing the application form.
 Even though it is tempting to dive straight in, we strongly suggest that you read this guidance carefully – experience tells us that ultimately, it will save you time.